-Let's look at that research now.
+Let's look at that research next.

-They say that “ME™ sports has been shown to be beneficial in in vivo models of cognition, memory and motor function.”
+They say that “ME™ sports has been shown to be beneficial in vivo models of cognition, memory and motor function.”
 The phrase “in vivo” basically means conducted in animals/not in a test tube.
 While that's good, it's not the same thing as human studies.